 I had my first experience with HP computers at Stanford University in 1980.
 We used brand new HP-85 computers in thermodynamics lab.
 A lot of my colleagues also bought HP-41 calculators when they first came out.
 Wow, talk about an unfair advantage!
 I could only afford a second hand TI-51.

 My first real job out of college was with HP in San Diego in 1983 (I had worked as a gemstone cutter during the summers while in college).
 I was a regional support engineer (factory-based) for parts of the US and Asia Pacific.
 I got the job through my college dorm mate - Todd Sullivan.
 He had gotten his job through another dorm mate – Suzanne Tylka.
 At various stages, we each ended up working for my college fraternity residence assistant – Mick O’Rourke.
 We all had a terrific time working for HP.
 The environment was challenging and rewarding; the San Diego Division was very successful (SDD made pen plotters).

 I moved with HP to Australia in 1989 as the market development manager for the Peripherals Group.
 This job was also a lot of fun and I worked with a great group of people.
 I started my own HP integration business in 1992 (Centari Systems) based in Melbourne.
 Over the next six years, Todd, Mick and Suzanne joined as partners in the business, each managing a different state.
+Our company became the largest HP commercial dealer in Australia by the end of the 1990s.
 HP was a great company to do business with.
 The company treated its business partners as ethically as it treated its customers and employees.

 I started collecting old HP computers in the mid-1990s.
 These machines came from my customers who were retiring them.
 It seemed like such a shame to throw away this old equipment, even though it had no commercial value.
 I also began acquiring items from HP employees, ex-HP employees and on the internet.
 We sold our business in 2002, and I began developing the museum.